AEW Women's World Championship

 The AEW Women's World Championship is a women's professional wrestling world championship created and promoted by the American promotion All Elite Wrestling (AEW).
 Established on October 2, 2019, the inaugural champion was Riho.
-The current champion is Kris Statlander, who is in her first reign.
-She won the title by defeating "Timeless" Toni Storm, Jamie Hayter, and Thekla in a four-way match at All Out in Toronto, Ontario, Canada, on September 20, 2025.
+The current champion is Mercedes Moné, who is in her first reign.
+She won the title by defeating Willow Nightingale at All In on August 30, 2026.